zealtv/zeal-co-hugo/README.md

 # ZEAL.CO

 This website is built with Hugo.
 Hugo is less of a mess than Gatsby but Go is wierd.

-I have secret plans this website and repository which I will elaborate on in future commits.
+I have secret plans this for website - plans that are unknown even to myself.
+I will elaborate  in future commits.